Today I’m sharing the startup story of Claimer, who’ve created a seamless way for UK startups to claim R&D tax relief.

 If you want proof, check out their mega whiteboard from this time! 👇

 So where did the idea for Claimer come from?

 A common entrepreneurial path—experience a friction point and want to change it.

-Adam previously had a less than optimum experience with an R&D consultancy while running a tech-focussed media company—wasted time, high fees, multi-year contracts, shady practices.
+Adam previously had a less than optimum experience with an R&D consultancy while running a tech-focussed media company.
+This included wasted time, high fees, multi-year contracts, and shady practices.
 Basically, a massive unnecessary headache.